Professional House Cleaning Checklist: Free Templates for Your Cleaning Business

 - Clean window tracks

-- Clean exterior window glass
+- Clean interior and exterior window glass

-- Wipe exterior window frames clean
+- Wipe interior and exterior window frames clean

 These house cleaning checklists are just a start.
-You can customize your lists by cleaning task instead of by room or create custom checklists for customers with pets, children, or allergies.
+You can customize your lists by cleaning task instead of by room, or create custom checklists for customers with pets, children, or allergies.

 Learn from the pros